- Bank Supervision

 The Office of the Comptroller of the Currency (OCC) has retail credit examiner/specialist opportunities in the Large Bank Supervision Department, the Midsize and Community Bank Supervision Department, and at OCC Headquarters in the Bank Supervision Policy Department.
 Each of these department offers a challenging work environment and strong opportunity for professional growth.

 Large Bank Supervision

 Large banks supervised by the OCC generally have assets of $50 billion to $3 trillion, with examination teams in cities across the country.
-Retail credit banking examination work in Large Bank Supervision can be exceptionally challenging and exceptionally rewarding, as examiners/specialists have significant opportunities to develop and expand their skills in a variety of complex business and product types, as well as to interact with bank personnel who are experts in their field.
+Retail credit banking examination work in the Large Bank Supervision Department can be exceptionally challenging and exceptionally rewarding, as examiners/specialists have significant opportunities to develop and expand their skills in a variety of complex business and product types, as well as to interact with bank personnel who are experts in their field.